 There are several steps you should take if you’ve been injured at a grocery store.
-Your first step should always be getting medical attention.
+However, getting medical attention should always be your first step.

 Seek Medical Attention for a Grocery Store Injury